Liqiang-Liu/Liqiang-Liu.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D.
-Candidate in Economics at <a href="https://www.buffalo.edu/" style="text-decoration: underline;"><span style="color: Bluebonnet">The State University of New York at Buffalo</span></a>.
+Candidate in Economics at <a href="https://www.buffalo.edu/" style="text-decoration: underline;"><span style="color: Navy">The State University of New York at Buffalo</span></a>.
 My primary research field is applied microeconomics, with a focus on labor economics and health economics.
 I am also interested in studying the formation and impact of social networks.

 During Fall 2022 to Spring 2023, I was a visiting PhD student in the department of Economics at Boston University.